serhii-babich/html-accordion-tabs/README.md

 }
 ```

 `.tab-content` is hidden by default.
-We will unhide active tab content using following code:
+We unhide active tab content using the code:

 ```css
 .tab-actor:checked + .tab-button + .tab-content {